ThinkBigAnalytics/scalding-workshop/Workshop.md

 CoGroups in Scalding are used internally to implement joins of two pipe assemblies.
 Clients can also use them to implement joins of three or more pipe assemblies, so-called *star joins*.
 You should always use the largest data stream as the first one in the join, because the Cascading implementation is optimized for this scenario.

-However, in this exercise, we'll do a four-way self-join of the data files for the four stocks symbols we provided, AAPL, INTC, GE, and IBM.
+However, in this exercise, we'll do a four-way self-join of the data files for the four stocks symbols I provided, AAPL, INTC, GE, and IBM.

 For this script, the `--input` flag is used to specify the directory where the stocks files are located.